LilAiluropoda/LilAiluropoda/README.md

-## About Me
+# About Me
-Hello, I am Steve Cheng.
+Hey, welcome to my page.
-I am a year 4 computer science student at The Chinese University of Hong Kong.
+I am *Steve Cheng*, a Senior Computer Science student at The Chinese University of Hong Kong.

-*"All models are wrong, but some are useful"* - George E. P. Box